jgeumlek/WiimoteGlue/README.md

 The X11 driver is also handy, but it is designed for emulating a keyboard/mouse instead of a gamepad.
 Though it allows configuring the button mappings, it is not dynamic and cannot be changed while running.
 These two aspects make it not the most useful for playing games.

+###Why all this hassle over switching between the fake gamepads and the fake keyboard?

+One could create a virtual device that has all the functionality of a gamepad, keyboard, and mouse all-in-one.
+However, both mice and gamepads use ABS_X and ABS_Y.
+If it was one device, I'd need to tell X to ignore or pay attention to ABS_X/Y depending on whether we are in gamepad mode or mouse mode, since most people don't want their gamepads controlling the cursor.

+By separating them, the gamepads are automagically picked up as gamepads, the fake keyboard/mouse is picked up as a keyboard/mouse, and not much extra work is needed.
+(When the absolute/relative issue is fixed, it'll be no extra work at all!)

+###Why not have WiimoteGlue talk to X directly to emulate the mouse when needed?

+* I don't want to deal with X code.
+* With Wayland potentially replacing X in the future, that sort of direct interaction doesn't seem wise.
+The Linux input system used by WiimoteGlue will likely be relatively stable .

 ###Why does WiimoteGlue capture Wii U Pro controllers?